bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 20°
-- Windy and Overcast
+- Breezy and Overcast
-- 71% humidity
+- 74% humidity
-- 18 mph wind
+- 17 mph wind
-- 100% cloud cover
+- 99% cloud cover
 - 27 AQI 🟩
 - 0.41 inches of rain in the past 24 hours